-As explained in note 4, the Company is exposed to uncertainty including the result of the ongoing Covid-19 pandemic.
-An analysis of sensitivity around various scenarios provides an indication of the adequacy of the Company's estimation process in respect of its life insurance contracts.
+As explained in note 4, the Company is exposed to uncertainty and a sensitivity analysis around various scenarios provides an indication of the adequacy of the Company's estimation process in respect of its life insurance contracts and investment contracts with DPF.
 The table presented below demonstrates the sensitivity of insured liability estimates to particular movements in assumptions used in the estimation process.
 Certain variables can be expected to impact life insurance liabilities more than others, and consequently a greater degree of sensitivity to these variables may be expected.